o3de/o3de.org/content/blog/posts/2022-o3de-user-survey-report.md

 #### Using Qualitative Data to Deepen Understanding

-While this quantitative survey data can point to areas of overall improvement in O3DE’s user experience, we need qualitative data to inform a deeper understanding of the results to guide the future evolution of the engine’s user experience.
-During the summer months, qualitative interviews were conducted with 20 community members, focused on the five common workflows users employ when building their content with O3DE: Onboarding Experience, Actor Development, Look Development, Multiplayer, and Engine Extension.
+While this _quantitative_ survey data can point to areas of overall improvement in O3DE’s user experience, we need _qualitative_ data to inform a deeper understanding of the results to guide the future evolution of the engine’s user experience.
+During the summer months, qualitative interviews were conducted with 20 community members, focused on the five common workflows that users employ when building their content with O3DE: Onboarding Experience, Actor Development, Look Development, Multiplayer, and Engine Extension.

 Through these interviews, 138 issues were identified that either block or impact users from accomplishing their tasks.
 Using this quantitative data to pinpoint and prioritize areas for improvement and more deeply understand these areas, SIG UI-UX worked with all of the other SIGs to improve these five workflows.
 You can find the issues tracked in [2022 Walk The Engine Issues Dashboard](https://github.com/o3de/o3de/projects/15) in GitHub.